ovh/cds/docs/content/hosting/_index.md

 ## Introduction

-This section will help you to undestand how to start all the differents components of CDS: UI, API and the other µServices.
+This section will help you to understand how to start all the different components of CDS: UI, API and the other µServices.

 ## Pre-requisites